br3ndonland/udacity-fsnd-flask-catalog-server/info/server-review.md

 I did it!
 I got the server configured to run the app, and also set up a domain name.
 The app is available at [http://catalog.br3ndonland.com/](http://catalog.br3ndonland.com/).

 ## Third submission

+### Third response

+> You did it!
+> Congratulations on your project, it is looking great!
+> You have done a great job, you should be proud!
+> Good luck on your career!

 [(Back to top)](#top)